xiumingzhang/xiuminglib/doc/source/index.rst

     git clone https://github.com/xiumingzhang/xiuminglib.git
     export PYTHONPATH="<your_local_dir>/xiuminglib/":"$PYTHONPATH"

-Install the dependencies automatically with conda: simply create an environment with all the dependencies by running:
+Install the dependencies automatically with Conda: simply create an environment with all the dependencies by running:

 .. code-block:: bash